elliot42/siesta/README.md

 # siesta

 `siesta` is a RESTful, functional web toolkit.
-It's designed to give you power and clarity of your components, against the trend of sprawling, incomprehensible and sugary one-size-fits-all frameworks.
+It's designed to give you simple components, not giant incomprehensible frameworks.

 ## Example